ZenMonk98/Crud_TypeScript/README.md

 # User Management CRUD Application with Authentication using MERN Stack

 This is a simple User Management CRUD (Create, Read, Update, Delete) application with authentication built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-This project is created for learning purposes.
+This project is created for learning TYPESCRIPT.

 ## Features